Tag: insurance claims

 WHY DO PERSONAL INJURY INSURANCE CLAIMS TAKE SO LONG?

 It can take a long time for an injury claim to crawl through the insurance claims handling process.
 The maze of the insurance claim handling process frustrates injured people waiting for full fair settlements, but also attorneys wanting a satisfied client and a closed file.
-Why does it take so long?
-Medical Review After documentation of […]
+Of course, it depends on […]